Gozala/workspace/pages/Better errors with HTTP redirects.md

 - I think [[HTTP redirects]] provide a better error experience.
 If you just tell the user that error has occurred there is not much they can do other than get frustrated with a brittle software.
-On the other hand when you redirect user to the page
+With redirect you not only can tell user about the problem that has occurred but also explain what